 It’s really simple.
 It just POSTs to create a new game and upon success connects the event service to the event stream, changing the currently shown page to

 choose_players with corresponding

-Which gives user a possibility to specify players count and handles “Start game” button click.
-It also shows a popover in case of error.
+This gives the user the possibility to specify players’ count and handles the “Start game” button click.
+It also shows a popover in case of an error.

 If there were no errors and the game was started,

 GameStarted event is handled in the main application: